LEARN-LK/lms/Learn-SSO.md

+### 3.2  Generate Moodle SAML2 certificate and register with LIAF
-### 3.1   To generate a certificate, download SP metadata, and register it at LIAF for your Moodle site's SAML2 configuration, follow these steps:
+To generate a certificate, download SP metadata, and register it at LIAF for your Moodle site's SAML2 configuration, follow these steps:

 #### i. **Navigate to SAML2 Settings:**
    - From the Moodle dashboard, go to: